luisdomo/IA-projects/Projects/Pistachio_DB/Pistachio_DB.md

 > [!TIP]
 > Store the attribute name in one list and the desition attribute in another list

 ```python
 nom_col = list(data.columns)
 categories = nom_col[-1]
 nom_col = nom_col[:-1]
 ```

 ### Examine number of instances and attributes of the database

+In a database, instances refer to the rows of the database, while attributes are equivalent to the columns of the database.

 ```python
 num_inst = data.shape[0]
 num_atri = data.shape[1]